-2018 Annual Copyright Notice to the BYU Community
+2020 Annual Copyright Notice to the BYU Community

-If you are unsure whether any files you would like to download are legally authorized, review the Copyright Knowledgebase Section of the BYU Copyright Licensing Office website, or contact the BYU Copyright Licensing Office.A paper copy of these policies and related information is available on request from the BYU Copyright Licensing Office.
+If you are unsure whether any proposed use of a copyrighted work is legally authorized, review the Knowledgebase section of the BYU Copyright Licensing Office website, or contact the BYU Copyright Licensing Office.